mdbresources/mdbresources.github.io/android/_posts/2018-09-02-android-lesson-0.md

 <img src="../assets/006.png" width="500" />

 The app will first have to build into something executable by your Android device (which is what the hammer represents), and will probably not be able to build initially since you have to install the Software Development Kit (SDK) depending on what version of Android you're targeting.
-Essentially, if something is blue in your error log and prompts you to install something, just do what it says!
+Since there are so many different SDK versions you might want to run, Android Studio doesn't come preinstalled with any, so Android Studio won't know how to build the app.
+It's not difficult though, since everytime a build fails because a component is not installed, the error message will provide a prompt to install whatever you're missing and you can try again.
+Keep attempting to run the app until it successfully shows up.

 If you don't have a device to run the default app on, the run screen will have a link to the Virtual Device manager, where you can create and use virtual devices.
 Once you have the default "Hello, world!" app running, you're ready to move on.